 - Marketing strategies: long- and short-term plans for marketing a company’s products and services to customers

-- Product plans: every stage of product development from ideation, beta testing, to product launch
+- Product plans: every stage of product development from ideation, and beta testing, to product launch

 - Financial information: all documentation and procedures that make up a company’s finances, including forecasts, reports, taxes, expenditures, profits, losses, and more